i000o/order-summary-component/README.md

 ## Overview

 For this challenge, I had to create a static order summary card page.
+I used it as an opportunity to practice a mobile-first workflow again.

 ## Goal

 My goal with this project is to use Sass as a pre-processor to make my CSS writing more efficient.

-## Approach

-I'll use a Mobile-first workflow to practice this too, as I have less experience with this workflow.

 ## Outcome